 Minimally invasive, or mini-open, lateral thoracic discectomy is a procedure in which an intervertebral disc is surgically removed from the thoracic region of the spinal column, or the mid-back.
-Intervertebral discs separate the bones of the spine, called vertebrae, acting as shock absorbers and enabling movement.
+Intervertebral discs separate the bones of the spine, called vertebrae.
+They also act as shock absorbers and enable movement.

 - A shorter hospital stay

 - Less post-operative pain

 - Reduced blood loss

 In the lateral approach, also known as the retropleural approach, the patient lies on their side.
 The spine surgeon makes a small incision over the rib cage and may remove part of a rib.
 Specialized instruments, advanced microscopes, and navigation techniques allow the spine surgeon to work through the small incision.
 Neurophysiological monitoring reduces the risk of spinal cord injury during surgery.
 To access the spine, the spine surgeon moves the tissue that covers the lungs (the pleura).
 Sometimes deposits of calcium can form in the disc space—a process called calcification.
 If the herniated disc is calcified, the spine surgeon will drill the hardened disc until it is paper-thin before removing it.

 What is Minimally Invasive Lateral Thoracic Discectomy used for?

 Minimally invasive lateral thoracic discectomy is used to treat thoracic disc herniation.
 This is a spinal condition in which the soft center of an intervertebral disc (the nucleus pulposus) pushes through a tear in the outer layer of the disc (the annulus fibrosus) and into the spinal canal.